algolia/instantsearch-ios/doc/src/getting-started.md

 - How to create a SearchBar Widget
 - How to create a StatsLabel Widget
-- How to add widgets to InstantSearch
+- How to register widgets to InstantSearch

 ## Display your data: Hits